Regional ESOL coordination

 Strategic Migration Partnerships

-The Home Office funds Strategic Migration Partnerships (SMP) across the UK to support refugee integration, including access to ESOL.
+The Home Office funds Strategic Migration Partnerships (SMPs) across the UK to support refugee integration, including access to ESOL.
 Each SMP has a regional ESOL coordinator.

-In London, the regional ESOL coordinator is funded by the London Strategic Migration Partnership (LSMP) and the Mayor of London.
+In London, the regional ESOL coordinator is jointly funded by the Home Office, as part of funding for the London Strategic Migration Partnership (LSMP), and the Mayor of London.

 ESOL coordinators work to: